-Services are offered 86 1/2 hours per week: Monday through Thursday, 8:30 a.m. to 12:00 midnight; Friday, 8:30 a.m. to 5:00 p.m.; Saturday, 10:00 a.m. to 6:00 p.m.; Sunday, 2:00 p.m. to 10:00 p.m.
+Services are offered 861⁄2 hours per week: Monday through Thursday, 8:30 a.m. to 12:00 midnight; Friday, 8:30 a.m. to 5:00 p.m.; Saturday, 10:00 a.m. to 6:00 p.m.; Sunday, 2:00 p.m. to 10:00 p.m.
 The Library has an open-stack arrangement to offer all students and other users full access to the library materials during these hours.

-The Library's collection totals 779,053 items.
-Of this total there are approximately 282,994 microforms; 136,076 government documents; 14,467 theses and dissertations; 47,115 bound periodicals; and current subscriptions total 1,439.
-In addition, there are 4,386 cubic feet of archival collections.
+The Library's collection totals approximately 1,355,588 items.
+Of this total there are approximately 641,724 microforms (including government document microforms); 146,962 government documents; 15,447 theses and dissertations; 48,257 bound periodicals; and current subscriptions total 2,199.
+In addition, there are 6,380.5 cubic feet of archival collections.

-The Woodruff Library's resources include important collections such as the Carnegie Art Reference Set; The Henry P. Slaughter and Countee Cullen Memorial Collection of graphic and performing artists; The John Henrik Clarke Collection; the papers of Southern Regional Council Archival Collection of Race Relations and Socioeconomic Conditions in the Southeast (1944-1968); the Hoyt W. Fuller Collection of books and papers on the Black experience and First World publications; the William Crogman Collection of the first Black president of Clark College; the poetical musical works of the internationally acclaimed Dr. Eva Jessye; the complete set of Howard Thurman tapes; the John and Eugenia Burns Hope Papers; and the archival collection of the Gammon (United Methodist) Theological Seminary of the Interdenominational Theological Center; the Vivian Henderson Collection and many others.
+The Woodruff Library's resources include important collections such as the Carnegie Art Reference Set; The Henry P. Slaughter and Countee Cullen Memorial Collection of graphic and performing artists; The John Henrik Clarke Collection; the papers of Southern Regional Council Archival Collection of Race Relations and Socioeconomic Conditions in the Southeast (1944-1968); the Hoyt W. Fuller Collection of books and papers on the Black experience and First World publications; the William Crogman Collection of the first Black president of Clark College; the poetical musical works of the internationally acclaimed Dr. Eva Jessye; the complete set of Howard Thurman tapes; the John and Eugenia Burns Hope Papers; and the archival collection of the Gammon (United Methodist) Theological Seminary of the Interdenominational Theological Center; the Vivian

+Henderson Collection and many others.
 The Library offers a planned program of bibliographic instruction that teaches students and other patrons how to use its resources.

-The Woodruff Library provides access to resources other than its own through a microfiche collection of the Union Catalog of the Atlanta-Athens area located at Emory University; through membership in the Cooperative College Library Center (CCLC) which provides minimum access to the Ohio Computerized Library Center (OCLC) database; and through the provision of the on-line reference service,

-Computer Literature Search Service, which gives access to the Lockheed DIALOG system.
+The Woodruff Library provides access to resources other than its own through a microfiche collection of the Union Catalog of the Atlanta-Athens area located at Emory University; through membership in the Cooperative College Library Center (CCLC) which provides minimum access to the Ohio Computerized Library Center (OCLC) database; and through the provision of the on-line reference service, Computer Literature Search Service, which gives access to the Lockheed DIALOG system.
 The Library also participates in an active interlibrary loan service conducted with libraries throughout the United States and in an interlibrary use program, which permits graduate students and faculty access to the collections of twelve other libraries that participate in the University Center in Georgia Consortium.